Rohan-SSS/RoboticsAcademy/docs/InstructionsForDevelopers.md

 For knowing how to use each package, please follow the links in the list above.

+It is also necessary to add the template for the frontend in the folder exercises/templates/exercises.

 Then, create the entry in database/exercise/db.sql.
 This can be achieved in 2 ways, changing it directly on the database or using Django Web Admin:
 1)  Launch the docker as normal.
 2)  Access http://127.0.0.1:7164/admin/ on a browser and log in with "user" and "pass".